agiordan101/codingame_chess/README.md

 - Next steps :

+    * Rename MinMaxAgent to MinMaxAlphaBetaAgent, and MinMaxIterDeepAgent to MinMaxAgent
+    * Create BbMmPv
+    * Optimize BitBoard :
-    * Board: Create revert_last_move() method by saving a copy of the last board.
+        * Create revert_last_move() method by saving a copy of the last board.
 Each recurcive instance of the MinMax function will need to revert ONE move, no more (while looping on the current available moves)
             - Same shit than copying the board each turn...
         * Improve Board::Board() !

-    * Create PiecesHeuristicBb
+        * Test how much time we lose parsing the fen and recreating the board each turns
+        * Switch some function pointer at engine start depending on the rule ?
+            - It will speed up the engine
+            - We won't use boards with different rules in the same executable
+        * Time optimization :
+            - Create TimedBoard, which inrehit from AbstractBoard, wrapping an AbstractBoard received in constructor parameters.
+            - Create a function/main to evaliuate board performances (Will mainly be usefull to optimize BitBoard performances)
+                - Simulate N games and create an average time for all methods ?
+            - Create BitBoardMotherFucker, inherit from AbtractBoard.
+Optimizing BitBoard with new dark technics

+    * Transform game state from static define to enum

     * In python script versus, write game results in a history file reserved for these opponents
     * ELO rating : take care of draws.
 Are ELO really being set ?
 Need versus

-    * Test how much time we lose parsing the fen and recreating the board each turns
-    * Format c++ code

-    * Switch some function pointer at engine start depending on the rule ?
-        - It will speed up the engine
-        - We won't use boards with different rules in the same executable

-    * Regroup all .test. files into a tests folder
+    * Rework win ratio so it takes draws into count

+    * Implement iterative deepening in MinMaxAlphaBetaAgent
+        - Think about 2 methods: for min node and max node
+    * Create MinMaxAlphaBetaTransTableAgent

     * Be carefull about evaluation > max_value in heuristic.
 It shouldn't be possible
-    * Reword win ratio so it takes draws into count

     * BotPlayer : from vector to *vector

     * You can offer a draw to your opponent by adding = right after the move, without a space.
     * You can accept a draw offer by outputting draw instead of a move.
 Note that this is only legal if a draw offer was made the previous turn!
 Make sure to check the input first.

-    * Create TimedAgent or TimedMinMax ? -> Probably not usefull as only the board performances make a real difference

-    * MinMaxIterDeepAgent:
-        - Then implement hash table
-        - Then alpha beta
-            - Think about 2 methods: for min node and max node
+    * Regroup all .test. files into a tests folder
     * Add png in README.md
-    * Transform game state from static define to enum

     * Setup git hooks:
         On commit:
             make test
         On push:
             make format

-    * Board optimization :
-        - (DONE) Do not optimize Board methods !
-Don't break anything
-        - (DONE) Create AbstractBoard, and change almost all Board references to AbstractBoard (Unit test too)
-        - (DONE) Probably need to create more inline getter/Setter
-        - (DONE) Create bit Board implementation.
-Use the EXACT same solutions to simulate the game.
-(Don't optimize processes)

-        - Create TimedBoard, which inrehit from AbstractBoard, wrapping an AbstractBoard received in constructor parameters.
-        - Create a function/main to evaliuate board performances (Will mainly be usefull to optimize BitBoard performances)
-            - Simulate N games and create an average time for all methods ?
-        - Create BitBoardMotherFucker, inherit from AbtractBoard.
-Optimizing BitBoard with new dark technics
+    * Use valgrind to remove invalid reads

     * Modify Board::Board(): Randomize the board generation

-    * Use valgrind to remove invalid reads
     * Try using smart pointers
     * CG game engine returns illegal castling move ?
 Report the bug ?

-- Refactor & Improvments :

-    * Board::Board() parsing protection from invalid FEN
-        - REgex to valid chess FEN ?

 ## Bot comments